 We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service on our Board of Directors.
 Our Board of Directors may change the compensation of our independent directors in its discretion.
-None of our independent directors received any compensation from us during the fiscal years ended December 31, 2011 or 2012, as our independent directors intend to join the Board prior to completion of the offering.
+None of our independent directors received any compensation from us during the fiscal years ended December 31, 2011 or 2012, as our independent directors joined the Board in January 2013.